jcmcnch/KS_anvio_analysis/README.md

-#Scripts necessary to reproduce pipeline for analysis of Kueishan Campylobacteria metagenomes
+# Scripts necessary to reproduce pipeline for analysis of Kueishan Campylobacteria metagenomes

+Anvio version 6.1 used to conduct analysis